civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 180.08

 The military judge shall provide reasons in writing for ordering or not ordering the production of the record or a part of the record under subsection 180.05(1) or 180.07(1).

-> **Explanatory Note**:
-> Existing text of the heading and section 180:
-> *Existing Text*:
-> > Subject to subsections (2) and (3), courts martial shall be public and, to the extent that accommodation permits, the public shall be admitted to the proceedings.
-> > A court martial may order that the public be excluded during the whole or any part of its proceedings if the court martial considers that it is necessary
-> > in the interests of public safety, defence or public morals;
-> > for the maintenance of order or the proper administration of military justice; or
-> > to prevent injury to international relations.
-> > Witnesses are not to be admitted to the proceedings of a court martial except when under examination or by specific leave of the court martial.
-> > For the purpose of any deliberation, a court martial may cause the place where the proceedings are being held to be cleared.

 ### Section 28